Choijh03/RefrigeatorDigger_Application_Flutter/README.md

 ------------------------------------------------------------------------------------------------------------

-Currently, code is saved on private github repo as this is still on-going project.
+Currently, code is saved on private GitHub repo as this is still on-going project.

-This app is to help people organize the list of grocery, freezer, refrigerator,and recipe.
+This app is to help people organize the list of grocery, freezer, refrigerator, and recipe.

 This app can be found on google store: RefrigeDigger.

-Google store link: currently processing
+Google store link: currently processing.

 ------------------------------------------------------------------------------------------------------------
 Available Functionalities: